Net Zero for the private sector: real-world climate action or greenwash?

 Pledges by big companies and big investors to achieve net zero greenhouse gas emissions in line with the international Paris Agreement on climate change are proliferating around the world, including in Australia.
 This project explores legal and regulatory drivers for these commitments and assesses their potential to deliver timely and ambitious emissions reductions in the real world.

-Dr Anita Foerster, Senior Lecturer, Dept of Business Law & Taxation
+Dr Anita Foerster, Associate Professor, Dept of Business Law & Taxation

 Project background and aims